SPATIAL AUDIO CODECS OVERVIEW

 - 5.1 (or 7.1) Surround Sound involves multiple speakers placed around the listener.
 It includes front, rear (and in case of 7.1, side) channels, as well as a subwoofer for bass.
 It provides a sense of width and depth but doesn't incorporate height channels.

-The Main Codecs in Spatial Audio:
+The Main Format / Codecs in Spatial Audio:

 - Dolby Atmos